blacklane/kiev/README.md

 * `params` attribute will store both query parameters and request body fields (as long as they are parseable).
 Sensitive fields will be filtered out - see the `#filtered_params` option.

 * `request_id` is the correlation ID and will be the same across all requests within a chain of requests.
+It's represented as a UUID (version 4). (currently deprecated in favor of a new name: `tracking_id`)

+* `tracking_id` is the correlation ID and will be the same across all requests within a chain of requests.
 It's represented as a UUID (version 4).
+If not provided the value is seeded from deprecated `request_id`.

 * `request_depth` represents the position of the current request within a chain of requests.
 It starts with 0.